ChrisMavrommatis/ocmp/README.md

 ### Main Commands

-There are the main commands your are going to need.
+There are the main commands you are going to need.

 - `npm run install-all` will install the node modules and the ruby bundles for the docs. if you need to only build the source then you can run `npm install` instead.

 - `npm run build` will build only the OCMP source files and output them in the `dist` directory.
 The command will also build the files needed for GTM.

-- `npm run generate-ssl` *(Linux Only)* will generate the ssl certificates for running the docs with https loccaly.
+- `npm run generate-ssl` *(Linux Only)* will generate the ssl certificates for running the docs with https locally.
 After you generate the certificates you need to install the `localhost.crt` found in `docs/_ssl` to your browser.

 - `npm run watch` will create a watch task for local development, so you won't have to build everything over and over.